pythonanywhere/help_pages/articles/Conda.md

 **Warning: Although it is possible to use `conda` on PythonAnywhere, it's still an experimental feature.**

-** Conda is only available in the haggis system image and more recent ones **
+Conda is only available in the "haggis" and "innit" system images

 # Creating the `.condarc` (optional)